Overview & Dates

 - Community-based conservation vs. state protection

-- Wildlife monitoring/research practices (transect game counts, camera trap grid design/maintenance, mammal identification techniques)
+- Wildlife monitoring/research practices (including transect game counts, camera trap grid design/maintenance, mammal identification techniques)

 - Human-wildlife conflict